This article was last updated by on

 Gently press the soil down, leaving an inch gap from the rim for fertilization.

-Your Anthurium wendlingeri may appear weak and limp in the first few weeks as they may be undergoing repotting stress.
+Your Anthurium wendlingeri may appear weak, limp, and faded in the first few weeks as they may be undergoing repotting stress.

 So keep them under bright indirect light and give thorough watering for faster recovery.